To address affordability challenges, the Government of Alberta is implementing short-term reforms to assist Alberta drivers.

 The short-term reforms include a cap on premium increases for “Good Drivers”.
 These short term reforms were implemented through a Ministerial Order limiting the Automobile Insurance Rate Board from only approving changes to an insurer’s rating program where no policyholder meeting the definition of “Good Driver” sees an increase greater than the Alberta Consumer Price Index as reported each September.

 What this means for Alberta Drivers is when your insurance company implements the changes to their rating program, adopting the Good Driver rate cap, if you meet the definition of Good Driver, your premium increase will be capped at 3.7% in 2024.
-Insurers will be implementing the rate cap before summer 2024 – until it is implemented, drivers may see an increase greater than the rate of inflation.
+Insurers implemented the rate cap by July 1, 2024.

 What is the definition of "good driver"?